Landlord's Rights and Remedies Sample Clauses

 AutoNDA by SimpleDocs

 Landlord's Rights and Remedies.
-Upon the happening and continuance of any Event of Default, beyond applicable notice or cure periods, Landlord, at its option, shall have the following rights and remedies in addition to any rights provided by applicable law, all of which shall be cumulative:
+Upon any default and a failure by Tenant to cure same within the time period in the preceding section, Landlord, at its option, and without further demand or notice, shall have the following rights and remedies in addition to any rights provided by law, all of which shall be cumulative:

 Landlord's Rights and Remedies.
 With respect to the Personal Property, Landlord has all of the rights and remedies (i) of a secured party under the Uniform Commercial Code, (ii) provided herein, including without limitation the right to cause the Personal Property to be sold, and (iii) as provided by law.
 In exercising its remedies, Landlord may proceed against the items of real property and any items of Personal Property, separately or together, and in any order whatsoever, without in any way affecting the availability of Landlord's remedies.
 Upon demand by Landlord following a default hereunder, Tenant will assemble any items of Personal Property and make them available to Landlord at the Property, a place which is hereby deemed to be reasonably convenient to both parties.
 Landlord shall give Tenant at least 5 days' prior written notice of the time and place of any public sale or disposition of the Personal Property or of the time of or after which any private sale or any other intended disposition is to be made.
 Any person permitted by law to purchase at any such sale may do so.
 Such property may be sold at any one or more public or private